analysis-tools-dev/static-analysis/data/api/README.md

 # API

-This directory contains a machine-readable JSON files from all static analysis tools in the repo.
+This directory contains machine-readable JSON files of all static analysis tools in the repo.
 The files can be used to create your own API endpoints from the data, for running more complicated queries on the command-line with `jq`, or for using them inside a Jupyter notebook.